shaile511/AskMeAnything/README.md

 # AskMeAnything
 A flutter app that helps a person decide, when he/she is stuck making decisions.

-This is simply a 'Just For Entertainment' app.
-Try this and have fun in making decisions.
+This is simply a 'Just For Entertainment' app, made with Neumorphism for a better UX.
+Do try this and have fun in making decisions